-By Mike Kocsis | 7 minutes read | Last updated: July 6, 2021 Categories: Age HRT
+By Mike Kocsis | 7 minutes read | Last updated: July 30, 2025 Categories: Hormone imbalance Menopause

 Medically Reviewed by Dr. George Touliatos

-Ageing is a natural process that all of us must undergo at a certain time and pace.
-As you age, you experience several changes in the body, including the formation of wrinkles, skin dryness, and the appearance of age spots.
-These changes are inevitable, but you can still reduce or reverse them.
+As you age, you experience several changes in your skin, including the formation of wrinkles, skin dryness, and the appearance of age spots.

-Many age-related changes occur due to the reduced production of hormones.
-Therefore, you can reverse the ageing signs by replacing the hormones your body can no longer make.
 Hormone replacement therapy (HRT) is one such treatment option that restores the levels of estrogen and progesterone.
-Thus, it may help in reducing skin ageing and other age-related problems.
+Thus, it may help in making you look younger and reducing skin ageing and other age-related problems.

-Understating the Natural Ageing Process of Skin
+Understanding the Natural Ageing Process of Skin

-Your skin keeps changing with age due to external as well as internal factors.
+Your skin – a type of connective tissue – keeps changing with age due to external as well as internal factors.
 These changes become more prominent as you grow older, and they reflect ageing.
-Skin ageing can be intrinsic ageing, photoaging, and hormonal ageing.
-Intrinsic ageing is due to genetic factors and age.
-Photoaging results due to exposure to sunlight, and hormonal ageing is because of the fluctuations or deficiency of hormones.

 With age, the levels of hormones like estrogen and progesterone also decline.
-Both help skin in maintaining its function and structure.
-A reduction in their production has a negative influence on skin health.
-Therefore, some people go for hormone replacement therapy (HRT) that replenishes these hormones.
+Both help the skin in maintaining its function and structure.

 Estrogen and Skin Ageing

-Estrogen plays several important roles, and one of them is maintaining your skin’s function and structure.
 It regulates the immune system and helps with wound healing.
 Pregnant women who produce more estrogen than other women notice an improvement in inflammatory skin problems.
 It may also provide protection against skin cancer and photoaging.

 Estrogen-deficient skin turns into dry and wrinkly skin.
 Wounds and bruises take more time to heal.
 Skin gets thin and saggy.
-If skin ageing is due to estrogen deficiency, then restoring the concentration of estrogen through treatments like hormone replacement therapy could be the suitable choice.

 Progesterone and Skin Health